Dialogue: Welcome

 inuk + u + juq = inuujuq | He/she is Inuk |

-Adding –u– to names coming from other languages like English, can sound quite awkward in Inuktitut.
+Adding -u- to names coming from other languages like English, can sound quite awkward in Inuktut.
 If such a name ends in a vowel, it usually isn’t a problem:

-But if the name ends in a consonant, Inuktitut speakers will usually change -u- to -ngu-, again to make pronunciation easier:
+But if the name ends in a consonant, -ngu- is used instead of -u- to make pronunciation easier:

 To ask someone their name, you start with the root kina, meaning who?
 You then add the affix -u- to the end of kina, followed by the question ending -vit?: